nvlled/doctrac/readme.md

 2. edit ```.env```, set BROADCAST_DRIVER and QUEUE_DRIVER to redis
 3. run the worker: ```php artisan queue:work```
 4. run the echo server: ```laravel-echo-server start```

+supervisor can also be used to daemonize the work queue